Uniform estimate of viscous free-boundary Magnetohydrodynamics with zero vacuum magnetic field: type estimate

-\end{lem} \begin{remark} Meaning of this lemma : Sobolev conormal spaces are invariant by diffeomorphism which preserve the boundary. i.e If f is conormal $k,\infty$, then $f\circ\mathcal{T}$ is also conormal $k,\infty$ if $\mathcal{T}$ preserves the boundary.
-Similar holds for $\|\cdot\|_m$ type sobolev space. \end{remark} We use this lemma (and remark) to show that equivalency of $S^v_n$ and $S^\Psi_{v,n}$. (also for $B$) From [1] we have equivalency,
+\end{lemma} \begin{remark} Meaning of this lemma : Sobolev conormal spaces are invariant by diffeomorphism which preserve the boundary. i.e If f is conormal $k,\infty$, then $f\circ\mathcal{T}$ is also conormal $k,\infty$ if $\mathcal{T}$ preserves the boundary.
+Similar holds for $\|\cdot\|_m$ type sobolev space. \end{remark}

-Note that proposition 9.1 in [1] is also true for $B$, since it come from sobolev embedding and alinhac's structure.
-Meanwhile we should get estimate for $\omega_{v,B}$.
-Using same argument,
+We use above lemma (and remark) to show that equivalency of $S^v_n$ and $S^\Psi_{v,n}$, and also for $B$.

+We should get estimate for ${w}_{v,B}$.
+Using the same argument and definition (\ref{temp omega}),